Does car insurance cover the car or the driver?

 Does my car insurance cover me in another car?

-Your auto insurance might still have a role to play, but as a secondary insurance, to fill in the gaps the car owner's insurance may not cover.
+Your auto insurance might still have a role to play, but as a secondary insurance, to fill in the gaps in the car owner's insurance.
+For example, if you cause a severe accident and the damages exceed the owner's policy limits, your liability coverage can step in to pay the remaining balance.

 What is permissive use?

-Permissive use refers to allowing someone other than the named insured to drive the insured vehicle with consent.
+Permissive use refers to allowing someone not listed on your policy to drive your insured vehicle.
 If you lend your car to someone with your permission, your insurance coverage typically extends to them while they're driving your vehicle.

 What happens if someone else is driving my car and gets in an accident?

-If someone else is driving your car with your permission and gets in an accident, your car insurance may cover the damages.
-Check your policy and contact your insurer for specific details on permissive use coverage.
+If someone else is driving your car with your permission and gets in an accident, your car insurance will cover the damage, including liability for injuries and damage to others if the driver was at fault.

 Is it okay to let someone borrow your car?